 He graduated at the Budapest University of Economic Sciences and Public Administration as a financial investment analyst and risk manager in 2003.
 He has more than 12-years experience in venture capital and private equity investments, as well as, strategic and financial management of companies.
 Between 2003 and 2007 he worked for the Hungarian Development Bank (MFB) and MFB Invest Zrt.
 His position was investment analyst, he was responsible for the analysis of development plans, company valuation, the support of the operation of the portfolio companies, and the exit from the investments.
 He is working for Cashline Group since 2007 as a portfolio-manager, active in the deal flow generation, project analysis, valuation, management of the entire investment and exit process, as well as, strategic management of the portfolio companies.
 Since 2012 he is responsible for the venture capital activity of Cashline Group, and is the CEO of Valor Capital.
 He completed a Ph.D.
 Program at Corvinus University of Budapest, on the Department of Environmental Sciences and Technology in 2015.
 His research topics are environmental innovations and patents.
 He is managing director and board member of numerous Hungarian small and medium-sized enterprises.

-Eszter was named Regulatory Rising Star at the LMG European Life Sciences Awards in 2020 and 2021.
+Eszter was named Regulatory Rising Star at the LMG European Life Sciences Awards 2020 and in

 Gabor Toth, M.D., Ph.D. graduated as a medical doctor at the University of Debrecen with the highest honors in 2013.
 He was awarded the Pro Scientia Gold medal for his outstanding student research work.
 As the president of the Hungarian Medical Students' International Relations Committee, he was working on improving the medical education of Hungarian students.
 During his Ph.D. studies, his academic research was focusing on targeted cancer immunotherapies.
 In a bid to reform clinical education with standardized solutions, he co-founded InSimu Ltd in 2016.
 As the CEO and medical director of InSimu, he provides medical students, schools and professionals worldwide with an efficient practicing and assessment tool for clinical reasoning skills.